CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 5. Choose the services to include in the snapshot.

-    In the **Options** field, click any service name to remove that service from the snapshot.
+    In the **Choose options** field, click any service name to remove that service from the snapshot.
 This would be appropriate if you do not support a particular service, or you are concerned that including that service might cause the snapshot to take an excessive amount of time to complete if included.
-The check mark next to the service and the service itself is grayed out when the service is removed.
+The checkmark next to the service and the service itself is grayed out when the service is removed.
 Click any service again to re-include the service in the snapshot.
-The check mark is highlighted in green next to the service name and is no longer grayed out.
+The checkmark is highlighted in green next to the service name and is no longer grayed out.

     {{<notice note>}}
-The Node and Services options are required, and cannot be selected or unselected.
+The Node and Services options are mandatory, and cannot be selected or unselected.
     {{</notice>}}
     {{<notice info>}}
 If you remove services, be aware that snapshots taken in the past or future may not be equivalent when performing a network state comparison.